What is business intelligence

 Business intelligence, or how to interpret data to take better business decisions

-Business Informatics Digital talent
+Business Digital Digital talent

 In an era when we make more than 6 billion Google searches a day, the capacity to process, analyse and simplify massive amounts of data has become enormously important for companies.
 Business Intelligence harnesses the potential of this valuable resource, optimising business decisions and reporting while satisfying consumers.